Comparative study of ensemble-based uncertainty quantification methods for neural network interatomic potentials

 where $\bfW^l$ is the weight matrix connecting layers $l-1$ and $l$, $\bfb^l$ is the corresponding bias vector, and $\sigma_l(\cdot)$ is a nonlinear activation function applied element-wise.
 As previously mentioned, the input to the NNIP is the descriptor vector $\bfxi^n$, and the output is the predicted energy contribution $E_n$ of atom $n$.
 The force acting on atom $n$ is calculated as the negative gradient of Eq.~(\ref{eq:config_energy}) with respect to the atom's Cartesian coordinates.

-In this study, we construct NNIP following the architecture proposed by Wen and Tadmor \cite{wen_uncertainty_2020}.
-The model comprises three hidden layers, each containing 128 nodes, and uses the hyperbolic tangent activation function to ensure smooth and differentiable outputs.
-Dropout with a rate of $0.1$ is applied to all hidden layers as a regularization method.
-It is worth noting that we also use dropout as one of the UQ methods we compare to generate an ensemble of predictions.
-Details on how dropout is applied for both purposes are given in Sec.~\ref{sec:dropout}.
+The NNIP architecture used in this study consists of three hidden layers, each with 128 nodes, and employs the hyperbolic tangent activation function to ensure smooth and differentiable outputs.
+Local atomic environments encoded using atom-centered symmetry functions \cite{behler_atom-centered_2011_edited} serve as inputs to the neural network model.
+Dropout with a rate of $0.1$ is applied to all hidden layers as a regularization technique during training.
+In addition, dropout is also employed as one of the uncertainty quantification methods considered in this work, where it is used to generate an ensemble of predictions.
+Details on the implementation of dropout for both regularization and uncertainty estimation are provided in Sec.~\ref{sec:dropout}.